-Tortoises lose body moisture when performing regular activities throughout the day, such as urinating and breathing.
+Tortoises lose body moisture when performing regular daily activities, such as urinating and breathing.

 To avoid dehydration, tortoises need to live in humid environments.
-Without humidity, tortoises can get sick, experience development problems, become less active and refuse to eat.
+Without sufficient humidity, tortoises can get sick, experience development problems, become less active, and refuse to eat.

 Other options include misting, using a humidifier, and covering the tank.

 It’s not enough to ensure that the tank is humid.
-Different tortoise species have different needs, and too much humidity can cause health problems.
+Tortoise species have different needs, and too much humidity can cause health problems.

 Making a tortoise’s environment optimal is about maintaining proper humidity levels, not making its living space as humid as possible.

 A humid environment enables the tortoise to avoid various health problems and discomfort.